-Enrolled provider must ensure all necessary licenses and insurance coverage required by federal, state and local laws and regulations, including a valid driver's license are in place.
+Enrolled providers must ensure all necessary licenses and insurance coverage required by federal, state, and local laws, regulations, including a valid driver's licenses are in place.

-Community action agencies designated in Iowa Code section 216A.93 and governed by a board of directors in accordance with Iowa Code 216A.94.
+Community action agencies as designated in Iowa Code section 216A.93 and governed by the board of directors in accordance with Iowa Code 216A.94.

-For this service, the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience, or education.
-Contracting agencies are responsible for ensuring that the contractor is qualified and reliable.
-Case managers are responsible for monitoring service provision to ensure services are provided in a safe and effective manner.
+For this service, the department does not have specific standards for the subcontracts or providers regarding training, age limitation, experience or education beyond those implemented by the contracting agency.
+The contracting agencies are responsible for ensuring that the contractor is qualified and reliable.
+Case managers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.